5

 Make sure you have a granular solution for managing your Google Workspace apps, one that can both discover and evaluate the apps, and then take remediate action for problem, such as:

-- Preventing app reinstallation in the future
+• Preventing access to Google app reinstallation in the future

 Make Sure Your Admin Configurations are (and Stay) up to Spec